 EOA is not like a commercial bank, which makes commercial loans and is liable for all demand deposits… the legal liability of redemption in goods and services of trade dollars in a barter system lies with the debtor members collectively.
 EOA may or may not be a debtor member, and is liable only to the extent of its own borrowing.
 EOA does not extend credit, only the members of EOA's network collectively do.

-12. Fees and payment of fees: (i) Fees and charges paid to EOA are for payment for services already rendered or for credit provided Member, unless otherwise so stated herein.
+13. Fees and payment of fees: (i) Fees and charges paid to EOA are for payment for services already rendered or for credit provided Member, unless otherwise so stated herein.
 The member agrees that EOA has permission on the first of each calendar month to withdraw funds due EOA by means of either credit card or ACH.
 Said method was chosen by Member at time of sign-up.
 Said payment in full will be processed on or after the first business day of each month.
 EOA reserves the right to process payment of funds due at the time of authorization for trade transactions exceeding three thousand dollars ($3,000.00) or for transactions conducted by Members whom EOA currently believes to be credit risks. (ii) Trade dollar debts Member owes EOA that are in excess of sixty (60) days past due and are not in compliance with EOA’s “minimum monthly trade sales performance” (as explained in #9. above) may at EOA’s sole discretion be given to a law firm and/or collection agency for payment of Member’s debt.
-Member agrees that all trade dollar debts collected by said third-party entities now must be paid in cash (USD) by Member to said collection agency and/or law firm.
+Member agrees that all trade dollar debts in excess of (60) days past due, and/or collected by said third-party entities now must be paid in cash (USD) by Member to said collection agency and/or law firm.
 This includes all trade dollar: lines-of-credit, loans and mortgages and all other trade dollar debts.
-Member understands that they loose the right to repay said trade dollar debt through trade sales or with trade dollars for all debts owed EOA that are sixty-days or more past due.
+Member understands that they loose the right to repay said trade dollar debt through trade sales or with trade dollars for all debts owed EOA that are sixty-days or more past due, regardless how or by whom debt is collected. (iii) Dishonored payments and late fees: $35 cash per dishonored cash payment and $35 cash for past due cash fees of $25 or more.
 Contact EOA for current membership fees.

 Parties to EOA transactions enter into them as of their own free will.
 Within the System only business owners and their approved managers may spend more than they earn.
 EOA’s business members understand that, just like in the cash-world.
 Where there is no guarantee that if you spend more than you have earned, your business will produce enough sales to repay your debts.
 So, to in the trade-world there is also no guarantee that if a business member spends more than they have earned, their business will bring them enough trade sales to repay their negative trade balances with.
 Which is one of the reasons for #12 above.